 - Select "CME Certificate" to claim credit and download the certificate

 - To give overall feedback on the meeting

-To receive ABIM MOC, participants must submit their Symposium Feedback Form, available on the iPlanner, and claim their CME credits for the Symposium by February 23, 2017.
+To receive ABIM MOC points, participants must submit their Symposium Feedback Form and claim their CME credits in the CE Portal for the Symposium by February 21, 2019.
 Once both of these steps are complete, ASCO will transmit all information to ABIM on the participant’s behalf.

 In support of improving patient care, the American Society of Clinical Oncology is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 AMA Credit Designation Statement - Physicians

 The American Society of Clinical Oncology designates this live activity for a maximum of 21.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.